 From the ashes like the Phoenix, the red pyramidal shaped stone, shined bright like a diamond in my chest, it went from being dormant to become this supernova, even the Trinity was threatened and I knew this was the moment to use that power.

-The red stone nourished me in power, I was back in shape and there was nothing stopping me, I stood up and placed my both hands towards the trinity, the red fire that dropped out of my hands was so impressive, it was like lava coming out of my hands!
+The red stone nourished me in power, I was back in shape and there was nothing stopping me, I stood up and placed my both hands toward the trinity, the red fire that dropped out of my hands was so impressive, it was like lava coming out of my hands!
 Red as the fire of hell we were in!

 I shoot those motherfuckers for as long as I could remember, they were destroyed in a matter of minutes and without me noticing it, the mirror was behind them so it was pulverized few seconds later.

-Leann just looked at me regaining some energy and saying; “you got nothing else to prove, you have the will and the self-power to command here Sheryl, no wonder these demons bowed to your will, not even I had achieved anything like this in the past.”
+Leann just looked at me regaining some energy and saying; “You got nothing else to prove, you have the will and the self-power to command here Sheryl, no wonder these demons bowed to your will, not even I had achieved anything like this in the past.”
 “You are clearly made for here but be aware that I don’t belong here, in anyway it seems is a blessing and a course at the same time, but this is something that was meant for you, not for me.”

 “You are a fucking leader!”
 Leann spoke.